 This is where you'll find the UNESCO World Heritage Site of Diocletian Palace, the Peristil Square, and many of the popular places like bars, restaurants, and iconic buildings in Split.

-Wondering where to stay?: If you want to know the best area to base yourself in, I’ve got a quick rundown of the best neighborhoods and accommodation recommendations at the bottom of this article.
+Wondering where to stay?: If you want to know the best area to base yourself in, don't miss my comprehensive neighborhood and accommodation guide.

 How to Get to Split